kyzer-davis/uuid-long/draft-davis-uuidrev-uuid-long.md

 {: spacing="compact"}

 - How to leverage the new UUID Long bits.
-- Define if the RFC9562 version bit handling.
+- Define the RFC9562 version bit handling.

 The following sections illustrates the current sub-variant algorithm mappings for UUID Long along with the methods for generating a UUID Long value for a given sub-variant algorithm.